Dr. Axton E Betz-Hamilton, Assistant Professor

 Office: 4321 - Klehm Hall

-Dr. Betz-Hamilton is an Assistant Professor of Consumer Studies.
+Axton Betz-Hamilton, Ph.D., AFC, CPFFE, is an Assistant Professor of Consumer Studies.
 Her current research is focused on the topics of child identity theft and financial abuse within families.
 Her research, which is currently funded by the USDA, Phi Upsilon Omicron, and Kappa Omicron Nu, has received recognition from the American Association of Family and Consumer Sciences, the Iowa State University Alumni Association, and the Iowa Association of Family and Consumer Sciences.
-Her professional expertise on and personal experiences with child identity theft have been shared with numerous national media outlets, including TIME Money, Good Morning America, CBS News, CNBC, Fox Business News, The Hallmark Channel, and MSNBC.
-She is the current Vice President of the Housing Education and Research Association and the current President of the Illinois Consumer Education Association.
+Her professional expertise on and personal experiences with child identity theft have been shared with numerous national media outlets, including The Wall Street Journal, TIME Money, Good Morning America, CBS News, CNBC, Fox Business News, and The Hallmark Channel.

 Frequently Taught Courses